Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 This is a Godot C# plugin that registers custom C# resources and custom nodes for Godot.
 This plugin works as a workaround for this Godot engine [issue](https://github.com/godotengine/godot/issues/27470).

-Based off of CustomResourceRegister made by [wmigor](https://github.com/wmigor/godot-mono-custom-resource-register)
+Based off of *CustomResourceRegisterPlugin* made by [wmigor](https://github.com/wmigor/godot-mono-custom-resource-register)

 Reflection saving and loading originally written by [rob-mur](https://github.com/rob-mur)